-Approved by the Board of Trustees on January 15, 2014 Revised by the Board of Trustees on August 19, 2015 Revised by the Board of Trustees on September 21, 2016
+Approved by the Board of Trustees on January 15, 2014 Revised by the Board of Trustees on September 21, 2016

 Section 12.
 On-Site Library Sponsored Events Policy

 Policy: On-Site Library Sponsored Events

 The Kirkwood Public Library offers a limited number of on-site sponsorship opportunities for programs and events that bring value to the community and are aligned with the Library's mission "to inspire a lifelong commitment to learning and creativity, for a more prosperous and connected community."
 The Kirkwood Public Library welcomes outside organizations or individuals interested in having their program/event on-site at the Library to submit a programming request to the Library.
 It is within the Library's sole discretion whether to sponsor a particular program/event on-site at the Library.